LeeTann/sql-lab/queries.md

 group by customers.city

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+delete from customers
+where customerid not in (select customerid from orders)